lukra1/PL-300-Study-material-compilation-/README.md

 # Power BI PL-300 Study material compilation
-by Lucrecia Krause Microsoft MVP Data Platform
+by Lucrecia Krause
+Microsoft MVP Data Platform
 Power BI & Fabric

-Welcome to the mentorship resources page. for the user group study groups references
+Welcome to the mentorship resources page. for the user group /study groups references
 #OrlandoPowerBI #PowerBIWomen #CommunityRocks

 This is a compilation of free resources to get started learning Power BI, data analysis and to prepare for the
 PL-300 Data Analyst Associate exam.

+using learn.microsoft
+kaggle
+Alison learning

 <cr>